rafikkasmi/corona-tracker/README.md

 # coronatracker

 > Corona Tracker App

-This webapp is built using Nuxt , and for the the data we're fetching [link text itself]: https://covid19api.com/
+This webapp is built using Nuxt , and for the the data we're fetching https://covid19api.com/ You can check the demo of this app https://coronastatstracker.netlify.app/
 ## Build Setup

 ```bash